 Any severe injury to the head, skull, face, or brain is considered head trauma.
 This may include fractured bones, lacerations, open wounds, or internal bleeding.
 Injuries that fall into the head trauma category may consist of fractures of the jaws and teeth, fractured or crushed facial bones, and soft tissue injuries to the head, mouth, or face.
 Common head trauma injuries include fractured eye sockets, jaws, and cheekbones.
 Head trauma can cause severe damage to the underlying structures and muscles of the face, requiring reconstructive surgery to restore function and aesthetics.

-Dr. Collins and Dr. Hull meet and exceed these modern standards.
+Our doctors meet and exceed these modern standards.
 They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
 They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations